Code-Institute-Submissions/rebeccadev-ms3-vinyl-revival-project_AugResub/static/testing/TESTING.md

 ### W3C

 Used to test HTML.
 Errors included an empty div tag and span tag.
 These were then corrected.
-The leftover errors were related to jina.
+The leftover errors were related to jinja.
 ![HTML TEST](https://github.com/rebeccadev/ms3-vinyl-revival-project/blob/master/readme_documentation/images/htmlcheck.png?raw=true)